 The University of California at Los Angeles’s Mindfulness Awareness Research Center (MARC) offers several guided meditations for free, including a short body scan meditation (three minutes) and a longer (thirteen minutes) body scan meditation for sleep.
 The MARC also offers a few guided meditations in Spanish, although none of the Spanish-language meditations involve the body scan.

 For those looking for still longer guided body scan meditations, the University of California at San Diego Health Department’s Center for Mindfulness offers several guided audio meditations here.
 These include several 45-minute body scans as well as shortened versions of the body scan which clock in at twenty minutes.

 These guided body scan meditations are led by different people which is why there are several different versions of similar-length guided body scans, including two thirty-minute body scans available in both English and Spanish.

-Training Centres and Courses Near You (and certification programs)
+Training Centres and Courses Near You or Online

 While there are several different online resources available for mindfulness meditation, some people might still prefer on-site training.